Moving an aircraft to the N (USA) registration

 o) Going back to G-reg can be problematic.
 Think about this carefully!
 There are cases where an aircraft with certain certification issues can exist on a G-reg, but it could not be placed on G-reg today.
 Of course they have to get a CofA every so often (or the EASA equivalent these days) but that is not the same as an initial CofA, which involves an inspector crawling all over the aircraft and checking that every non-original item (well, every item he can spot) has acceptable documentation.
 If you go to N-reg and then want to go back, you might get caught by this - even if you have not done any mods.
 The EASA 12-year engine life issue is one recent issue.
 However, the whole EASA business (Part M specifically) is in a state of flux and nobody knows what will happen.
 There is also the more general problem (see h) under Benefits above) that a part can be fitted to an N-reg purely on the basis of an STC or PMA approval, signed off by an IA, but such an aircraft cannot go back on G-reg unless the part came with additional documentation; more details here.

-p) While a US based owner can choose which U.S. mainland FSDO he uses to approve a modification, non-US owners have to go via the NY IFO, and this office has recently (2009/2010) been less than co-operative.
-It is hard to work out whether this is just some individual(s) at the IFO or whether it is a general change in FAA policy.
-There are ways around having to use the NY IFO, by using a DER to generate approved data which is then submitted via a different process, but this is a lot more expensive.
+p) While a US based owner can choose which U.S. mainland FSDO he uses to approve a modification, non-US owners have to go via the NY IFU, but the NY IFU stopped processing avionics 337s around 2010.
+There are ways around this, by using a DER to generate approved data which is then submitted via a different process, but this is a lot more expensive.
+Alternatively you can use a friend in the USA to present the 337 on your behalf to his local FSDO; some details are here.

 Benefits and Drawbacks Summary